 The price for a second opinion report is $199 for one scan and body part.

-If you submit multiple different scans that each their own individual report, the price of your second opinion will come to more than $199.
+If you submit multiple scans of different body parts that each have their own individual report, there will be an additional cost.

 Our radiologists are all US-based, board certified, fellowship trained, and academic radiologists spanning fifteen (15) subspecialties.
 Our radiologists come from academic institutions such as Harvard University, University of Southern California Keck School of Medicine, Johns Hopkins University, and University of California San Francisco (UCSF), to name a few.